YoihenBachu/DiPASL/README.md

-# DiPASL the Different Perspective ASL
+# DiPASL: the Different Perspective ASL

 This page is dedicated to tackle the problem that arises from developing a friendly device that can recognise hand sign languages from the first-person perspective or in simpler terms, the ability to recognise the hand